ES-1085/project-joshua-and-autumn/analysis/PCBs.md

     ## Warning in CPL_crs_from_input(x): GDAL Message 1: +init=epsg:XXXX syntax is
     ## deprecated.
 It might return a CRS with a non-EPSG compliant axis order.

-Now the Bathy shapefile is in geodetic NAD83 format.
+This identifies the depths that the bathymetry layer is being displayed by.

 ``` r
 unique(Bathy$CONTOUR)